MurrayMint7/AIDI_artefact/README.md

 one-time protected test evaluation are complete.
 The shared local inference module and Gradio interface apply the frozen calibration and review threshold;
 neutral predictions always require analyst review following the final-test risk finding.
 Stage 5 is complete for the scoped local demonstration.
-Browser-based accessibility and screenshot evidence was not produced and remains an explicit limitation.
+A browser accessibility audit (keyboard, accessibility tree, Narrator, Lighthouse, 200% zoom and 320px viewport) passed after three fixes; screenshot evidence was not produced.
 The full preparation run reduced 5,326,143 source reviews to a frozen 48,000-row modelling dataset.
 DistilBERT achieved test macro-F1 0.6844 compared with 0.6017 for TF-IDF, while the local CPU evidence records the corresponding latency and size trade-off.